Offshore Company Formation

 Are offshore companies legal?

-Owning an Offshore Company is totally legal, it is like owning a gun.
-A gun may be used for legal purposes such as Self-Defense, or for illegal purposes like robbery or illegitimate killing - so what is illegal is how you use it.
+Owning an Offshore Company is totally legal, it is like owning a Gun - a gun may be used for legal purposes such as Self-Defense, or for illegal purposes like robbery or illegitimate killing - so what is illegal is how you use it.

 How are offshore companies taxed?